netsec-ethz/scion-tutorials/content/scion_tricks/updating_scion.md

 ## Running SCION in a dedicated machine

-This type of installations need manual trigger of the update.
+This type of installations need a manual trigger of the update.
 If you received an email from us saying that we are going to update the infrastructure, and that the update contains _breaking changes_, you will need to follow these steps if you want to continue using SCION in ScionLab.

 There are essentially two possibilities for dedicated systems:

 1. [Run a script to update your dedicated systems](#script-to-update)
 2. [Completely manually do the steps (experts only)](#manual-steps-to-update-experts)

-We recommend the first approach because its simplicity.
+We recommend the first approach because of its simplicity.

 ### Script to update

 We offer the possibility of a simplified way to update your system.
-You would have to run the following steps in each of your dedicated systems:
+You need to run the following steps in each of your dedicated systems:

 ```shell
 cd /tmp